larrykoster/Assignment_01/README.md

 3. When you are ready to submit your assignment, [initiate a pull request](https://help.github.com/articles/using-pull-requests/#initiating-the-pull-request).
 Title your pull request "Submission".

+If you need to update from this file

+1. On your fork, e.g. `https://github.com/jrnold/Assignment_01` click on "New Pull reqest"
+2. Set your fork `jrnold/Assignment_01` as the base fork on the left, and `UW-POLS503/Assignment_01` as the head fork on the right.
+In both cases the branch will be master.
+This means, compare any chanes in the head fork that are not in the base fork.
+You will see differences between the `US-POLS503` repo and your fork.
+Click on "Create Pull Request", and if there are no issues, "Click Merge" A quick way is to use this link, but change the `jrnold` to your own username: `https://github.com/jrnold/Assignment_01/compare/master...UW-POLS503:master`.

 ### Problem 1: Data Wrangling and Viz Refresher